Analysing quantum systems with randomised measurements: Randomised measurements in a nutshell

 \subsection{Moments of probability distributions}

-A glance at Fig.~\ref{2qubitExample} shows that the difference between the Bell state $\ket{\psi^-}$ and the pure product state $|{\psi_{\mathrm{prod}}}\rangle$ is in the variances of their distributions.
-This immediately raises the question of whether a larger variance can in general imply entanglement.
+A glance at Fig.~\ref{2qubitExample} shows that the distributions for the Bell state $\ket{\psi^-}$ and the pure product state $|{\psi_{\mathrm{prod}}}\rangle$ have different variances.
+This immediately raises the question of whether a larger variance in general implies entanglement.
 In the following, we expand on this intuition and formulate the corresponding entanglement criterion.

 To proceed, let us define the \textit{moments} of the probability distribution for the values of the correlation function as